 The collateral is indexed to various floating and fixed interest rates.
-An interest rate swap agreement will be signed between SCH as counterparty and the trustee, on behalf of the issuer.
+An interest rate swap agreement will be signed between SAN as counterparty and the trustee, on the issuer's behalf.
 The swap will be paid on a net basis.

 The issuer will pay the amount of interest received during the period, and will receive an interest amount adjusted according to the performance or materialization of the interest rate risk.
-The amount received will be the maximum of:
+The amount received will be the sum of: (i) three-month EURIBOR; (ii) the weighted-average margin applicable to the notes; and (iii) 60 bps on the outstanding balance of the performing assets defined as not in arrears for longer than 90 days and excluding written-off loans.